Affordable life insurance for ulcerative colitis is available.

 - Weight loss greater than 10% of normal body weight.

 - Significant Anemia

-- How many flare-ups or episodes of ulcerative colitis have you had in the past 6 months, 12 months, 24 months and past 5 years?
+- How many flare-ups of ulcerative colitis have you had in the past 6 months, 12 months, 24 months, and past 5 years?

 - Have you been hospitalized for ulcerative colitis?

 - Do you take any medications for ulcerative colitis?